 Living with, and supporting a person suffering from dementia often affects just about every aspect of the caregivers.
 In the beginning it seems like living with a slightly more forgetful elder, and just a somewhat different case of normal living with the elders, something quite common in India.
 But actually, the caregiving keeps getting more intense over time and extends for many years.

 A few small examples to illustrate why instinct and normal behavior may not be suitable.
-We in India are taught to defer to elders and let them make major decisions, but given that dementia patients are not in a position to properly evaluate and decide, we may end up leaving a property sale decision to someone who gets cheated easily by outsiders.
+We in India are taught to defer to elders and let them make major decisions, but given that dementia persons are not in a position to properly evaluate and decide, we may end up leaving a property sale decision to someone who gets cheated easily by outsiders.
 Even in simple, normal, day-to-day interactions, we may forget that persons with dementia have problems understanding things and so we may end up giving detailed and complex explanations to elders which only confuse them and agitate them, instead of speaking in simple ways that they can understand.
-Or when a patient misremembers something and accuses some close family member of cheating (like accusing someone of stealing a gold necklace that was sold long ago), we may believe the accusation and this could cause rifts and bitterness in families.
+Or when someone with dementia misremembers something and accuses some close family member of cheating (like accusing someone of stealing a gold necklace that was sold long ago), we may believe the accusation and this could cause rifts and bitterness in families.

-To live with someone with dementia is to be conscious of the person’s altered capabilities and reality all the time, and to stay tuned to what the patient can and cannot do in every interaction with the patient.
-To care for someone with dementia means to be ready for the progression of the problems, and to be able to keep adjusting one’s life to do all that is needed, depending on the stage of the patient’s dementia.
+To live with someone with dementia is to be conscious of the person’s altered capabilities and reality all the time, and to stay tuned to what the person can and cannot do in every interaction with the person.
+To care for someone with dementia means to be ready for the progression of the problems, and to be able to keep adjusting one’s life to do all that is needed, depending on the stage of the person’s dementia.
 All this is not instinctive, especially as our awareness is poor and so is the awareness of people around us (their advice is often unsuitable).

 One thing most caregivers do not realize is that this dementia care can extend over several years, and the work required grows and grows.
 It is impossible for one person to handle this alone 24 x7 all days of a year, several years.
 Support is needed.
 This is in terms of services like trained attendants, and there are other support services, but it is equally important to make sure that other members of the family are involved in and share the care work and responsibilities, and that we also take help of others like family, friends, colleagues, etc. Caregivers need to take care of themselves to avoid stress and burnout.